saskasandholm/this-or-that-frame/README.md

 ## Acknowledgments

-- [Farcaster](https://www.farcaster.xyz/) for the Frames specification
+- [Farcaster](https://www.farcaster.xyz/) for the Frames specification and Auth-kit
 - [shadcn/ui](https://ui.shadcn.com/) for the component system
 - [Next.js](https://nextjs.org/) for the web framework
 - [Prisma](https://www.prisma.io/) for the database ORM